mikkielt/robot.new/devdocs/PU.md

 NewPUTaken          = 60.00 + 5.00 = 65.00
 ```

-Next month, Velrose has `PUExceeded = 1.00` to draw from.
+Next month, Gem has `PUExceeded = 1.00` to draw from.

 ---